U.K. police launch murder probe after 39 bodies found in truck

 The police initially said they believed the truck arrived on Saturday from Bulgaria and entered the U.K. at the port in Holyhead, North Wales, more than 300 miles northwest of Essex.
 According to Bulgarian Prime Minister Boyko Borisov, however the vehicle had not been in Bulgaria since 2017.
 Reuters reported that the truck was registered in Bulgaria to a company owned by an Irish Citizen.

 British Police later said the truck travelled from Zeebrugge, Belgium into the port at Purfleet near Grays, Essex.
-The police believe that the trailer, carried by the truck, originated in Ireland.
+The police said they believed the shipping container carried by the truck originated in Ireland.

 Deputy Chief Constable Pippa Mills said Wednesday morning that the identification of the victims was the number one priority for the police.
 She said their nationalities remained unclear.